emmo-repo/EMMO/python/emmo/emmodoc/introduction.md

 relations between the individuals and classes.
 They are used to categorise individuals in classes and to define the *defined* classes.

+The simplest form of a class axiom is a class description that just states the existence of the class and gives it an unique identifier.
+In order to provide more knowledge about the class, class axioms typically contains contain additional components that state necessary and/or sufficient characteristics of the class.
+OWL contains three language constructs for combining class descriptions into class
+axioms:

+* `rdfs:subClassOf` allows one to say that the class extension of a class description is a subset of the class extension of another class description.

+* `owl:equivalentClass` allows one to say that a class description has exactly the same class extension as another class description.

+* `owl:disjointWith` allows one to say that the class extension of a class description has no members in common with the class extension of another class description.

+See the section about [Description logic](#description-logic) for more information about these language constructs.